 Diagnosis should come from a Dermatologist or a Hair Specialist Doctor, M.D.

 There are many ways to manage this condition both holistically and with western medicine:

 Cortisone shots in the scalp (from a Dermatologist) every few months depending on the severity to bring down the inflammation.

-- Cortisone Shampoo’s – decreases inflammation, itchiness, and burning – prevents build-up
+- Cortisone Shampoo’s – decreases inflammation, itchiness, and burning – prevents the build-up

 - Fungus Shampoo’s – decreases inflammation, itchiness, and burning and kills fungus

-- Aloe Masks – alleviates burning, calms down scalp, makes hair super shiny
+- Aloe Masks – alleviates burning, calms down the scalp, makes hair super shiny

 - Specific Vitamin and Mineral Supplements – Make sure to have your levels checked before deciding to pop a bunch of vitamins.
 Taking supplements you are deficient in can cause hair loss.
 Some vitamins and minerals that may help are Zinc, Vitamin A, B-Vitamins, Vitamin D, Biotin, Iodine, Copper.
 Always get your levels tested by your doctor first!
 And always discuss options and dosages with your doctor before taking supplements.

-- Showering and shampooing daily – prevents scaly skin build-up
+- Showering and shampooing daily – prevent scaly skin build-up

 The test you can do is a punch test where the dermatologist will numb an area of your head, and punch out a piece of your scalp out (usually in the inflamed area) along with a chunk of the hair and send it to a lab for testing to confirm if the hair loss is due to genetics, different forms of Alopecia, Telogen Effluvium or another condition.

 For mind/body practices please refer back to the Telogen Effluvium section above as those holistic practices can be applied here as well.